-Glengyle was founded in 1872 by one William Mitchell – nephew of John Mitchell, founder of Springbank Distillery next door.
-William sold the distillery in 1919 but it didn’t survive for long under new ownership and was closed in 1925 during a particularly difficult period for the town.
+Glengyle was founded in 1872 by William Mitchell, nephew to Archibald Mitchell, of Springbank Distillery.
+William eventually sold the distillery in 1919 but unfortunately, it didn’t survive for very long under new ownership and finally closed down in 1925 during a massive downturn in the once-thriving Campbeltown whisky industry.

-The return of Glengyle, coupled with recent investment in Glen Scotia and the continuing success of Springbank, perhaps hint that better times lie ahead for Campbeltown and it’s whisky industry.
+This rebirth of Glengyle, coupled with recent investment in Glen Scotia and the continuing success of Springbank, suggests that there is life yet in this once proud whisky city.